 OKLAHOMA CITY – The Oklahoma Employment Security Commission (OESC) continues to report a decline in the initial and continued unemployment claims with the continued claims fourweek moving average dropping for the 23rd consecutive week, and initial claims dropping over 50%.
 In addition, continued claims dropped by roughly 20%.

-This week we have the Indian Pioneer Paper of Henry Tussey.
-This interview was recorded by WPA fieldworker Warren Morse on March 2, 1937 at Mr. Tussey’s residence in Tussey, Oklahoma.
+This week we have the Indian Pioneer Paper of Caroline Edwards.
+This Indian Pioneer Paper was recorded by W.P.A. field worker Maurice Anderson on September 13, 1937 at Mrs. Edwards’ residence in Pauls Valley, OK.